stefan-jansen/machine-learning-for-trading/14_working_with_text_data/README.md

 - Natural Language ToolKit (NLTK) [Documentation](http://www.nltk.org/)

-## From tokens to numbers – the document-term matrix
+## Counting tokens – the document-term matrix

 This section introduces the bag-of-words model that converts text data into a numeric vector space representation that permits the comparison of documents using their distance.
 We demonstrate how to create a document-term matrix using the sklearn library.

 - [TF-IDF is about what matters](https://planspace.org/20150524-tfidf_is_about_what_matters/)

-### Document-term matrix with sklearn
+### Code example: document-term matrix with scikit-learn

 The scikit-learn preprocessing module offers two tools to create a document-term matrix.
 1. The [CountVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) uses binary or absolute counts to measure the term frequency tf(d, t) for each document d and token t.